simpleAdam/ComputerScience/README.md

 # ComputerScience
 ### repository for CS topics

+* Google web Fundamentals
+ According to Google, the core foundatiosn of a 'delightful web experience' are;
+ * > Fast - It responds quickly to user interactions with silky smooth animations and no janky scrolling.
+ * > Integrated - The user doesn’t have to reach through the browser, it uses the full capabilities of the device to create an experience true to the device.
+ * > Reliable - Load instantly and reliably, never showing the downasaur, even in uncertain network conditions.
+ * > Engaging - Keeps the user coming back to the app with beautifully designed experiences that look and feel natural.

 * Responsive Web Design principles
   * > The fluid grid concept calls for page element sizing to be in relative units like percentages, rather than absolute   units like pixels or points
   * > Flexible images are also sized in relative units, so as to prevent them from displaying outside their containing element.